yisiqi/helm-nexus/README.md

 ### Package your charts

-Here is an example packaging the chart files under `./charts/`.
-This will try to package every valid charts directory under default path with the `helm package` command.
+You can run `helm package` command to package chart files.
+Every valid charts directory will be packaged under a certain path (`./charts/` would be the default path if no path specified).

 ```
 $ helm nexus package
 ```

-Also you can specified your own path, or use `helm package` command directly.
+Also, you can specify your own path.

 ```